PrimozBelej/SloTagger/README.md

 ## Training corpus
 Our model has been trained on SSJ500k training corpus.
-This corpus is available at clarin.si: [Training corpus SSJ500k 2.2](https://www.clarin.si/repository/xmlui/handle/11356/1210)
+This corpus is available at clarin.si: [Training corpus SSJ500k 2.2](https://www.clarin.si/repository/xmlui/handle/11356/1210) Our model has been trained using ssj500k-en.TEI.

 ## Trained model